studyy8202/dutch_housing_analysis/README.md

 ## 📝 Full Report

-For the detailed analysis, findings and recommendations, see the full report on my Medium site.
+For the detailed analysis, findings and recommendations, see the full report on report.md.

 ---